Franklin Park

 In the year 1976, the Latin Kings Chicago street gang began colonizing the western suburbs as a major element settled Maywood and Melrose Park.
 These Latin Kings were from a hardcore element and their suburban recruits would follow suit.
 The Latin Kings then made their way into The Jungle in 1976 becoming the first major Chicago gang in Franklin Park, but this chapter was not as organized as Melrose Park and Maywood.
 The Latin Kings came here to deal with crime groups and racial issues this now mostly Hispanic community faced but gang members soon indulged in crime and the growing drug trafficking element along Mannheim Road.
 The Latin Kings acted as both guardians of this area but also as harmful to the area but mostly as guardians trying to put criminal groups in their place.
 The Latin Kings attempted to control the crime so it was not so rampant, but they would soon dominate these growingly mean streets especially since police presence was waning heavily.

-At some point in the early or mid-80s a Simon City Royal from Chicago moved into Franklin Park who would become the famous author and podcaster James “Hollywood” Macecari.
+At some point in the early or mid-80s a Simon City Royals from Chicago moved into Franklin Park who would become the famous author and podcaster James “Hollywood” Macecari.
 Macecari has written a few books about his life in a 1%er motorcycle club since he joined in 1993.
 In his book titled “Brotherhood & Betrayal: The Streets Pity No One,” Macecari starts off by sharing that he joined the Simon City Royals at age eleven then moved to Franklin Park to start a new chapter in the suburb alongside “Cicero Red,” another co-founder of the Franklin Park Royals.
 Macecari highlighted how he did some pimping of women and especially ran gambling rackets while he was a Royal.
 Macecari did not go into heavy details of how old he is or what year he brought the Royals to Franklin Park, but he did state he is a Gen-Xer which would mean he was born no earlier than 1965.
 He would have been born no later than the early 1970s because you can’t patch into a MC if you are in high school or younger; therefore, by 1993 he was a young adult and did state he already had a kid and was looking to join a new club since the Royals were heavily incarcerated and burnt out from the life by 1993.
 I believe he started the Royals there between the years of 1982-1985 but no later.

 This new Simon City Royal chapter joined the Imperial Gangsters in the fight against Latin Kings in The Jungle and Latin Kings in Maywood.
 Imperial Gangsters and Simon City Royals were bound by the Folk alliance and the “Almighty” family making them allies.
 The Royals started in the vicinity of Belmont Ave and George Street which was right across Mannheim from the Latin Kings and Imperial Gangsters.

-By the mid-1980s Latin Kings in The Jungle had their hands full battling both Imperial Gangsters and Simon City Royals and began to fade out and were gone by 1986.
+By the mid-1980s Latin Kings in The Jungle had their hands full battling both Imperial Gangsters and Simon City Royals and began to fade out and were gone by 1986, Maniac Latin Disciples left at about the same time or earlier or flipped Imperial Gangster.
 The Imperial Gangsters now completely ran The Jungle.
 I believe their headquarters back there was an apartment building at Houston Street and Schiller Boulevard at 3002 Houston Street.
 I believe this because I have multiple pictures from the 80s and 90s of IG tags on this building.
 This is also one of the first buildings one will see when entering The Jungle and to this day the village has a hard time keeping up with graffiti coverups caused by IGs.
 Even though the Kings were gone, beef with them was not forgotten and up to present day IGs still get hostile visitors from the Maywood Latin Kings and Stone Park Latin Kings.
 IGs also had beef with Los Be Bes from Melrose Park in the 1980s and 1990s and sometimes with African American gangs from Maywood, hell, gangs from all around the area would have beef with these IGs and come to The Jungle looking for a fight and were often met with severe consequences, IGs responded quickly and violently.
 They had the advantage of knowing the area well and since there was only two ways out, both onto Mannheim, all heading in one direction toward the east, IGs easily swallowed up the exits and surrounded their enemies whether it was bricking a car or shooting into rival gang cars.
 They made it so there was no way out for opposition.
 Since the 1980s IGs sat on rooftops of townhomes and apartments with handheld radios in hand communicating to each other when rival gangs or police arrived.

 The 1990s were perhaps the wildest years in The Jungle, especially in the early 90s and mid-90s.
 Imperial Gangsters controlled the drug trafficking in The Jungle not only because the Mannheim Road drug pipeline made tons of money from the drug addicts and prostitutes from the Sin City strip but also because they wanted to take away any power from wild drug trafficking elements from outside the community that did not care about selling to children etc…or shooting up the place.
 This was the land of the Imperial Gangsters and there was no other gang, but the IGs developed a lot of deep rivalry with other suburban gangs in the surrounding area that was so deep that rivals felt the need to retaliate in The Jungle.
 This gave the area the feel that there were several gangs on these streets.
 IGs were so possessive of The Jungle that if they spotted any pedestrians or unknown cars in The Jungle, they would come out of the buildings rapidly and surround anyone and interrogate them about their business there.
 They knew all the cars and all the residents very well; therefore, they knew who didn’t belong there.
 If you came in there for a legit reason, like to see family etc…they graciously let you pass unless they felt you were a liar.
 In many ways the IGs protected this small community because the police did not.
 Putting this in perspective and given the layout of The Jungle, there was no reason to wonder into this area because there was nothing but residential buildings.
-There was no stores, no public buildings to access, no good parks and certainly no pass through into other parts of town; therefore, you would need to ask yourself, why do I need to come here?
+There were no stores, no public buildings to access, no good parks and certainly no pass through into other parts of town; therefore, you would need to ask yourself, why do I need to come here?
 The only legit reason anyone would wonder here is out of curiosity which still would not sit well with these IG guardians.
 Perhaps if the IGs never formed here the crime of the Sin City strip would have easily wondered here for other less desirable reasons other than buying drugs.
 Children could have been victimized, women could have been raped and all sorts of property crime would have been much worse especially since streetlights were not always functional.
 This might be a tough fact to swallow for many, but gangs were needed here.
 It is possible the Latin Kings of The Jungle did not do enough to protect this area but the IGs did despite their contribution to crime.
 This is why it is of great importance that communities do not turn their backs on certain areas or gangs will have to fill the void.

 Other gangs to move into Franklin Park by the early 90s were Two Two Boys and possibly Spanish Cobras.
 These groups were small and I personally have heard a little about Two Two Boys being here but only heard one source says Cobras were here.
 If both groups were here, they did not make it out of the 1990s.